vammultipl/vammultiplayer_revamped/README.md

 - Voice/chat must be coordinated outside the plugin (e.g., Discord with OVR Toolkit in VR).

 ## Installation
 The client plugin is a single `VAMMultiplayer.cs` file which can be added to any scene.
-All players must be using the same version of the plugin.
+All players must be using the latest version of the plugin.

 ## Instructions